Wombat: Cultural significance

-Some farmers consider common wombats to be a nuisance due primarily to their burrowing behaviour.
+Farmers consider common wombats to be a nuisance due primarily to their burrowing behaviour.
+Wombats on the road are a hazard for incautious drivers, and collision with one can not only kill or maim the animal but incapacitate a vehicle.

 "Fatso the Fat-Arsed Wombat" was the tongue-in-cheek "unofficial" mascot of the 2000 Sydney Olympics.
 Since 2005, an unofficial holiday called Wombat Day has been observed on 22 October.

 Wombat meat has been a source of bush food from the arrival of Aboriginal Australians to the arrival of Europeans.
 Due to the protection of the species, wombat meat as food is no longer part of mainstream Australian cuisine, but wombat stew was once one of the few truly Australian dishes.
 In the 20th century, the more easily found rabbit meat was more commonly used.
 (Rabbits are now considered an invasive pest in Australia.)
 The name of the dish is also used by a popular children's book and musical.

 Wombats have featured in Australian postage stamps and coins.
 The hairy-nosed wombats have featured mainly to highlight their elevated conservation status.
 The northern hairy-nosed wombat featured on an Australian 1974 20-cent stamp and also an Australian 1981 five-cent stamp.
 The common wombat has appeared on a 1987 37-cent stamp and an Australian 1996 95-cent stamp.
 The 2006 Australian Bush Babies stamp series features an AU$1.75-stamp of a baby common wombat, and the 2010 Rescue to Release series features a 60-cent stamp of a common wombat being treated by a veterinarian.
 Wombats are rarely seen on circulated Australian coins, an exception is a 50-cent coin which also shows a koala and lorikeet.
 The common wombat appeared on a 2005 commemorative $1 coin and the northern hairy-nosed wombat on a 1998 Australia Silver Proof $10 coin.